camunda/camunda-docs-static/enterprise/content/security-notices.md

 Scenario 1:

 -  Installation has Groovy on the classpath
--  AND the attacker has direct network access to the Rest API or a Camunda Webapplication (Cockpit, Access, Tasklist)
+-  AND the attacker has direct network access to the Rest API or a Camunda Webapplication (Cockpit, Admin, Tasklist)
 -  AND the attacker is able to authenticate/login with the Camunda Rest API or a Camunda Webapplication (ie. the attacker has a valid username + password).

 Scenario 2: